My Dog Ate an Ant Trap! Here’s What to Do (Vet Answer)

 3. Contact Your Local Pet Poison Helpline

-Pet poison helpline teams consist of veterinary professionals and toxicologists who will be able to determine if your pet requires treatment after the ingestion of a noxious substance.
-Before calling, ensure that you have collected as much information as you can about what and how much was ingested.
+Pet poison helpline teams consist of veterinary professionals and toxicologists who can determine if your pet requires treatment after the ingestion of a noxious substance.
+Before calling, ensure you have collected as much information as possible about what and how much was ingested.

-In your situation, the helpline team will need to know the active ingredient used in the ant trap or figure out the brand.
-This will often be listed somewhere on the ant trap itself or the packaging.
+In your situation, the helpline team must know the active ingredient in the ant trap or figure out the brand.
+This is listed somewhere on the ant trap or the packaging.
 One common brand is Raid, which often contains an active ingredient called spinosad.
-Other ant traps may contain insecticides called indoxacarb or avermectin.
+Other ant traps contain insecticides called indoxacarb or avermectin.
 Even homemade traps made with Borax can be harmful and should be reported.

-The other information that you’ll want to have on hand is your dog’s most recent body weight.
+Your dog’s most recent body weight is the other information you’ll want to have on hand.
 This is used to determine if the dose of the active ingredient consumed is beyond the toxic threshold.
 You’ll probably also be asked about your dog’s breed.
 Some breeds, such as Collies, are particularly sensitive to certain poisons.

-With all this information, the helpline staff can make their final decision regarding the urgency of the situation and instruct as to whether your veterinarian should get involved.
+With all this information, the helpline staff can make their final decision regarding the situation’s urgency and instruct whether your veterinarian should get involved.
 Be sure to follow any further instructions they give you.

 5. Continue to Monitor Your Dog